 Courses for Academic Credit

-Students with an earned bachelor’s degree and experience with engineering and stress analysis are qualified to enroll in this innovative graduate level certificate.
+Students with an earned bachelor’s degree and experience with engineering and stress analysis are qualified to enroll in this innovative graduate-level railroad engineering certificate.
 Each course takes place during the regular 15 week semester during the Spring term and the Fall term.
 To earn the Graduate Certificate students must complete a minimum of three (3) of the graduate courses below.
-All courses listed below are available fully online.

 - CIEG667 Project Engineering for Rail/Transit [course description:Provides an overview of project management and construction engineering skills required for rail and transit operations.
 Includes effective management strategies, cost estimation and cost control, planning and scheduling, value engineering, condition assessment and infrastructure asset management. ]